 Feed Our Vets - The Veterans Food Pantry is held at the Bruce Wright Memorial Conference Center on the 3rd Saturday of each month from 9 AM - 11 AM.
 Please bring a valid ID.
 For more information, contact Carlos Da Silva at 315-767-8970.

 Rohde Center - The Rhode Center is open Monday, Thursday and Friday 9:30 AM to 12:45 PM and Tuesday from 11 AM to 2:30 PM and 3 PM to 6:45 PM.
 Call 315-232-2621 for additional information.
 You can order Food$en$e at www.adamsfoodsense.com.

 Alexandria Community Thrift Store & Food Pantry - The food pantry serves the Town of Alexandria and is open Thursdays, 10 AM - 2 PM.
 For more information call 315-486-9322.

 Cape Vincent Food Pantry - The Cape Vincent Food Pantry is currently open by appointment only.
 Please call 315-654-2438 on Mondays and Wednesdays from 10 AM to 2 PM.

-V.E.M Food Pantry of Carthage - Open Monday from 9 AM to 12 PM and Wednesday and Friday from 12 PM - 4 PM.
+V.E.M Food Pantry of Carthage - Open Monday from 9 AM to 12 PM and Friday from 12 PM - 4 PM.